ayushman101/8086-Assembly-Programs/README.md

       NOTE: Cannot print the negative numbers
 10. 8086 ALP to find the sum of elements of an array and then compare if its equal to a given number or not.

+11. 8086 ALP to check if the given array is sorted or not.